talkable/talkable-docs/source/ios_sdk/api_integration.rst

 Social Share
 ~~~~~~~~~~~~

-Talkable SDK provides several ways to share an Offer using social media channels.
+The Talkable SDK provides several ways to share an Offer using social media channels.

 1. `socialShare:` method will display a sharing dialog directly.
 Supported channels are Facebook and Twitter.